riceissa/issarice.com/drafts/spaced-repetition.md

 have. so it's a two-stage process, whereas with making cards for definitions, i can just do it as i read the textbook.

+i often write down questions while doing reviews, e.g. i am reviewing something, and i think of a similar case or the reverse implication or wonder why some assumption in a theorem is necessary, or something like that.
+Since i always review with a paper and pencil, i just write down my question on the piece of paper and then circle it (to indicate that i shouldn't throw away the paper).

 # upper bound on interval

-something i haven't seen discussed by spaced repetition advocates is how there might be a "limit" to how long you can remember something. if spaced repetition unboundedly keeps increasing the interval of review, you might forget things anyway, even with SRS. the limit might be 10 years, say. so if once review interval goes past 10 years, you just forget it after 10 years.
+something i haven't seen discussed by spaced repetition advocates is how there might be a "limit" to how long you can remember something. if spaced repetition unboundedly keeps increasing the interval of review, you might forget things anyway, even with SRS. the limit might be 10 years, say. so once the review interval goes past 10 years, you just forget it after 10 years.
 Anki has a deck setting to adjust this value.

-of course, if this biological limit is more like 60 years, then it's not a problem, because i will likely be dead before my memories' review interval crosses the limit.
+of course, if this biological limit is more like 60 years, then it's not a problem, because (ignoring certain technological advances) i will likely be dead before my memories' review interval crosses the limit.

 another thing i haven't seen discussed is how old people have worse